 How To Treat a Finger Pulley Tear or Rupture

-Treatment for Finger Pulley tear or rupture sprain, strains and tears is vital to ensure the recovery.
+Finger Pulley Tear treatment is vital to ensure the full recovery.
 These injuries can be devastating for rock climbers.
-Approximately 40% of all reported rock climbing injuries occur at the A2 and A4 pulleys of the flexor tendons.
-The Mechanism of injury is predictable and involves:
+Around 40% of all reported rock climbing injuries occur at the A2 and A4 pulleys of the flexor tendons.
+The mechanism of injury is predictable and involves:

 - Closed crimp hand position